bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 - What about the evaluation of a quiz?

   This can be configured at every quiz.

+- Optional questions are not marked.
+Why not?

+  You need to define the mark-symbol by yourself via the TypoScript-setting: settings.template.optionalMark = *.

 - The text changes to english when I activate Ajax.
 Whats wrong?